 Today they have a well-documented and fully functional system that we manage remotely.

-The business consisted of the owner who was actively teaching and several other instructors.
-Individual instructors manage appointments with current students, and new clients typically came in through the office.
-There were several problems with this; the office could not discuss availability with instructors who could not answer their phones while teaching and the company were aware that some of the instructors were teaching some students privately.
+The business consisted of the owner actively teaching and several other instructors.
+Individual instructors manage appointments with current students, and new clients typically come in through the office.
+There were several problems with this; the office could not discuss availability with instructors who could not answer their phones while teaching, and the company were aware that some of the instructors were teaching some students privately.

-Transparency enabled the office to see the availability of instructors in real time, which solved both problems.
+Transparency enabled the office to see instructors’ availability in real-time, solving both problems.

 A long-term charity customer asked us to move their IT infrastructure to a new office.
-The move was an opportunity to fix problems with the old system and save money at the same time.
+The move was an opportunity to fix problems with the old system and save money simultaneously.
 People usually think that making things better will always cost money, but not in this case.
-They had a video conferencing system that used four ISDN 2e lines which had high line rental and call charges.
+They had a video conferencing system that used four ISDN 2e lines with high line rental and call charges.
 Reinstalling four ISDN 2e lines at the new office would involve paying install charges.

-Technica Systems is one of our longest-standing customers, so we have completed many projects for them in addition to giving day-to-day support.
+Technica Systems is one of our longest-standing customers, so we have completed many projects for them and given day-to-day support.

-One unusual project we did for them was the remote control of irrigation for a roof garden in Malta.
+One unusual project we did for them was the remote irrigation control for a roof garden in Malta.

 There was a pre-existing Internet connection used for remote working.
 We researched suitable devices and found a web relay that is programmable and controlled from a web browser.
 This controls a mains-powered water pump which waters the plants.
 The water pump has a flow switch to cut off the power if there is no water.
-The switch turns the water on and off manually and is able to turn it on for a fixed period.
-The camera is able to view the garden remotely and is movable to monitor a wide area.
+The switch manually turns the water on and off and can turn it on for a fixed period.
+The camera can view the garden remotely and is movable to monitor a wide area.

-This project was very unusual, but we solved a real problem for our customer.
+This project was very unusual, but we solved a real problem for the customer.
 Atomik.biz is happy to take on projects that most companies won’t undertake.